zkutalik/ssimp_software/header_translation.md

 #  Header translation

-There are at least four generic input types that we should consider:
+### There are at least four generic input types that we should consider:
 - `METAL` : tab-separated
 - `plink`: tab-separated
 - `snptest`: space-separated
 - `quicktest`: space-separated

-possible for the crucial variables are:
+### possible entries for the crucial variables are:
 - `SNP` rsid, MarkerName, snp, SNP, id1, Marker, MARKER
 - `Chr` CHR, chromosome
 - `Pos` BP, position